shadiaali/Ali_S_AV_App/README.md

 Finally, run `gulp` to run the Sass compiler.
 Don't forget to import to a new database called `db_av_app`.

+## Future Development

+* Figure out how to integrate Pan's Back-end with Vue
+* Make use of [vue-router-permissions](https://www.npmjs.com/package/vue-router-permissions) plugin to protect routes based on user permissions

 ## Built With

 * [Gulp](https://gulpjs.com/)